 Once you’ve decided a clear purpose and set of requirements for your product, the process of rapid prototyping simply involves:

-Building the prototype > testing the prototype > refining the design > repeating.
+Building the prototype > testing the prototype > refining the UI design > repeating.

 The detail comes with the type of prototype created for each itineration.